shreya-suresh24/Letterboxd-Based-Movie-Recommendation-System/README.md

-This project aims to create a personalized movie recommendation system by leveraging a user’s movie preferences from their Letterboxd account.
-The system utilizes a hybrid recommendation model, combining both content-based and collaborative filtering techniques to provide tailored movie suggestions.
-The primary data source is the Letterboxd API, which allows the system to retrieve a user's liked and highly-rated movies.
+This project implements a Hybrid Movie Recommendation System that leverages both collaborative filtering and content-based filtering techniques to provide personalized movie recommendations.
+The system fetches user preferences and movie details from the Letterboxd platform and uses the TMDB API for enriched movie metadata.
+Designed to enhance user experience, the recommendation engine adapts dynamically based on user interactions, making it a powerful tool for movie enthusiasts seeking tailored viewing suggestions.

+(Work in Progress)